 Ontario Power Generation's (OPG's) Northwestern Operations include one operating biomass and 11 hydroelectric stations.
 Together they provide about 900 megawatts (MW) of power, which accounts for 86% of the electricity used in the Northwest.
 These stations, their employees and local host communities play an important role in generating clean, reliable power for Ontario.

 See how we are a part of communities across Northwestern Ontario and learn about our many local programs, initiatives, and events.

 No posts found.

-The safety of the public and OPG staff is our number one priority.
+The safety of the public is a top priority for OPG.
 This includes making sure people know about the dangers around our hydro stations and dams.
 To learn more, please visit www.opg.com/watersafety.
 If you have questions, please contact us.